ml4a/ml4a.github.io/_guides/ImageTSNEViewer.md

 You should get something that looks like this.

-{% include figure.html path="/images/guides/image-tsne.jpg" caption="t-SNE of images arranged by content similarity, using convnet fc2 activations" %}
+{% include figure.html path="/images/guides/image-tsne.jpg" caption="t-SNE of images arranged by content similarity, using convnet fc2 activations as feature vectors." %}

 The application lets you move around the t-SNE by dragging the mouse around.
 You may also zoom in and out by scrolling the mouse up and down, or adjusting the `scale` parameter.